-As in \citet{benjamin2003does} and \citet{gelber2011401}, our treatment variable $D$ is an indicator that equals one when the individual is eligible for a 401(k) plan, and zero otherwise.
-In the literature, eligible individuals with positive 401(k) balances can be defined as 401(k) participants, while eligible individuals with a zero balance are considered non-participants.
-It is well documented in the literature that firms determine whether or not to offer employees 401(k) plans, whereas the participation status is the employee's own choice.
+As in \citet{benjamin2003does} and \citet{gelber2011401}, our treatment variable $D$ equals 1 if the individual is eligible for a 401(k) plan and 0 otherwise.
+In the literature, eligible individuals with positive 401(k) balances are defined as 401(k) participants, while those with a zero balance are considered non-participants.
+It is well documented in the literature that firms decide whether to offer employees 401(k) plans, whereas participation is the employee's choice.
 Therefore, eligibility, rather than participation, is a more plausible treatment variable that is conditionally independent of individual-level potential outcomes, given observed individual, household, and firm characteristics, satisfying Assumption \ref{A:3}(1) (ignorability).

 We follow \citet{gelber2011401} in examining the following asset categories: 401(k) assets, IRA assets, other financial assets, secured debt, unsecured debt, and car value.
 Let $A_{t}^{k}$ denote the balance of asset category $k$ in Wave $t$.
 Our outcome variables are the first differences of asset balances, defined as $\Delta A_{2}^{k} \equiv A_{12}^{k} - A_{9}^{k}$, measuring the change in the balance of asset $k$ in Year 2.
 This transformation helps control for time-invariant unobserved heterogeneity, such as individual saving preferences.
 To mitigate the influence of large outliers commonly observed in asset data, we follow \citet{gelber2011401} and winsorize outcome variables at the 5th and 95th percentiles.
-Summary statistics for these outcome variables are presented in Panel A of Table \ref{tab:app_summary}, with standard deviations in parentheses.
+Summary statistics for these outcome variables are presented in Panel A of Table \ref{tab:app_summary}.
 The reported $p$-values, from regressions of each $\Delta A_{2}^{k}$ on $D$ without other covariates, indicate that eligible and ineligible individuals differ significantly in their accumulation of 401(k) and IRA assets.
 The latter suggests a ``crowd-in'' effect, a finding consistent with that of \citet{gelber2011401}.

 To strengthen the plausibility of Assumption \ref{A:3}(1), we include a comprehensive set of covariates, encompassing all those used by \citet{benjamin2003does} and \citet{gelber2011401}, along with many additional variables.\footnote{These include the number of children under 18, indicators for home ownership, gender, race, metropolitan residence, state of residence, private and public health insurance coverage, financial aid receipt, union or employee association membership, lifetime armed forces service, among others.} Leveraging the longitudinal nature of the data, we also control for changes in 401(k) and other asset balances in Year 0.
 In total, we include 93 covariates in our analysis.\footnote{These are all stand-alone variables, not including any transformation such as polynomial or interaction terms.} All monetary variables are measured in 1996 US dollars (in units of \$1,000).
 After excluding observations with missing values, our working data comprises $n = 6741$ observations, of whom 59.98\% are 401(k) eligible ($D=1$) and 40.02\% are ineligible ($D=0$).